 Christopher graduated from Syracuse University’s School of Information Studies in 1997, and he also received an M.B.A.
 From the University of California at Berkeley’s Haas School of Business where he was an IBM Venture Fellow.
 Christopher resides in Minneapolis, Minnesota with his wife Nell and three children.

 At Nest, Doug led marketing from early start-up phase through Google acquisition onto becoming the leading connected home brand.
 During this time, he was responsible for every touchpoint across every product, country, audience segment and channel.
-Prior to joining Nest, Doug was VP of Global Marketing for Levi’s and architect of the Go Forth campaign in which he was selected by Advertising Age as one of the Top 50 Innovative Marketers today.
+Prior to joining Nest, Doug was VP of Global Marketing for Levi’s across 110 countries and architect of the Go Forth campaign.

 Before Levi’s, Doug was the Managing Director of Adidas at TBWA/Chiat/Day.
-Doug is a senior advisor to Google Ventures, Y Combinator, startups like Modsy, Actev Motors, and is a guest lecturer at Stanford School of Business and Haas School of Business at University of California Berkeley.
+Doug is also a senior advisor to Google Ventures, a variety of Bay Area startups, and frequent guest lecturer at Stanford School of Business.

 Doug graduated from Syracuse University in 1990 and lives in the San Francisco Bay area with his wife Charlotte Sweeny ‘89.
-He has a son Aidan attending Colby College in Maine and a son Sean at Marin Academy.
+He has a son Aidan attending Colby College in Maine and a son Sean at Chapman University Dodge College of Film and Media Arts.

 Gisela M. von Dran is director emerita of the iSchool’s MSLIS program at the iSchool.
 In the role of MSLIS program director, Dr. von Dran focused on admissions, student advising, and career and internship opportunities.
 She also led the Faculty Program Advisory Committee for LIS and worked with faculty and other program directors on marketing, curriculum, and course offerings.
 As a member of the iSchool faculty, Gisela taught organization management courses at the graduate level as well as the iSchool’s first-year gateway course.